Learn about the most popular and frequently asked interview questions for business analysts!

 The idea here is to focus on your actual experience to be able to describe your skills and how you use them.
 For instance, if you have previously worked on the planning stages of a project, make sure to mention deliverables such as a communication plan, a requirements management plan, and a business analysis approach, including whether it is change-driven or plan-driven.

-Also, talk about how you have customised approaches to the specific needs of a given project.
+Also, talk about how you have customized approaches to the specific needs of a given project.

 20. How do you stay aware of the latest business trends and knowledge?